Ludwig Rehn: Cardiac Surgery

-Ludwig Rehn's most famous surgery occurred on 7 September 1896.
+Ludwig Rehn's most famous surgery occurred on 9 September 1896.
 This surgery opened the field of cardiac surgery.
 Before this successful surgery, wounds of the heart were considered fatal.
 The patient, Willhelm Justus, was a 22-year-old gardener who had been discharged from the military because of an irregular heartbeat.
 On 7 September he was wounded by a knife and a passerby found him.
 He arrived at the State Hospital at 3:30 am.
 At the hospital, he was described as deathly pale with labored breathing and a barely palpable pulse.
 He had a non-bleeding 1.5cm wound in the left side of his heart.
 On 8 September the patient had developed a hemothorax, a collection of blood in the space between the chest wall and the lung.
 Orders thus far had been to apply ice bags to the wound and to apply a camphor, a pain relieving, topical cream.
 Willhelm had a fever of 100.76 °F and a respiratory rate of 68 breaths/min, a normal one is 12-20 breaths/min.
-On 9 September his pulse was weak and irregular, the wound area was increasing, and his respiratory rate raised to 76 breaths/min.
+On 9 September his pulse was weak and irregular, his respiratory rate raised to 76 breaths/min.
 Ludwig Rehn began the operation when he saw the suffering patient.

 Rehn began by making a 14cm long incision along the left side of the patient's heart.
 He divided the fifth rib and turned it to the sternum to open the chest.
 Dark blood appeared in the wound.
 The wound was then grasped together with forceps but was torn in an attempt to keep it closed.
 The membrane enclosing the heart was opened and exposed the patient's beating heart, a sight not seen by anyone before.
 Blood continued to flood, however, the 1.5cm wound was found in the right ventricle.

 Rehn wrote about this experience of seeing a beating heart.
 He describes how it was unaffected by touch and how the heart made a rolling motion, made possible by its beating.
 He describes the muscle as hard as a stone when the blood is pumped out (systole) and fill up with blood again (diastole).

 Rehn began at the left corner of the wound, with a needle and silk, and started to suture the heart.
 By the third suture, the bleeding had stopped completely.
 The cavity was irrigated with saline and the rib of the patient was put back into place.
 The layers of tissue were re-approximated into their original place.

 The patient survived the surgery after multiple draining of the wound.
 Ludwig Rehn watched the patient and advised him to not do any hard work.

 After this surgery, by 1907, Ludwig Rehn could gather 124 instances of heart suture with 60% mortality.
 This was an improvement to the 90% mortality rate in the pre-surgical era.